PopPoetry

 You’d think that someone like me would have a ready answer for this question.
 At PopPoetry, I mainly focus on television, movies, and popular music.
 But pop culture and its shadow extend much farther than those three types of media alone.
 Video games, for example, are absolutely a part of the pop culture landscape.
 But other aspects of popular culture are less clear in their designations.
 For example, are sports a part of popular culture?
 What about toys?

 Greta Gerwig’s Barbie has dominated the pop-culture landscape for weeks now.
 It has made an impression on everything from fashion to advertising to memes and more.
 Undoubtedly, Barbie, of all toys, would qualify for inclusion as a piece of pop culture if any toy would.
 Since the 1950s, Mattel’s iconic and controversial doll has been in the hands of children and on the minds of people both young and old in America and beyond.
-But Gerwig isn’t the person to create art inspired by Barbie.
+But Gerwig isn’t the first person to create art inspired by Barbie.
 Lately, the incredible Denise Duhamel has received renewed attention for her 1997 book of poetry, Kinky, which was inspired by Barbie and all of her wonderful weirdness.

 Published by Orchises Press, Kinky contains poems that are—you guessed it—bizarre and erotic in the best way.
 But more than their kink, Duhamel’s poems are feminist, funky, and philosophical.
 She envisions the doll in a range of situations that would make Mattel executives blush or run for the hills.